 Given that the IPTU value data is based on assessments as opposed to market values, we also collect apartment listing price data from the online marketplace Properati.
 The data has approximately 200,000 buildings listed for sale and for rent in 2016.
 Each listing in the system contains the price, the type of transaction (rent or sale), the location, the type of unit (i.e. apartment, house, office, etc.), and a general description of usage (residential, commercial, bare-land or non-specified).
-The IPH (Hiperdados-Properati Index), which used data from Properati, was the most complete real estate pricing indicator in Brazil, until it was sold and renamed to Casafy, and then the listing price information was no longer published.
+The IPH (Hiperdados-Properati Index), which used data from Properati, was the most complete real estate pricing indicator in Brazil until it was sold and renamed to Casafy (who no longer published the data).